 Indoor cardio is the perfect way to lose weight if you are looking to up your heart rate and torch calories.
-Now the gyms are, at last, beginning to reopen, we have the option of jumping on some of our favorite exercise machines – if you haven't already bought one of the best elliptical machines or best rowing machines for your home.
+Now the gyms are, at last, beginning to reopen, we have the option of jumping on some of our favorite exercise machines including the best elliptical machines and the best rowing machines.

 Rowing machine: Pros

 There's plenty of rowing machine benefits, and it's a fantastic way to increase your overall fitness as it challenges your cardiovascular system and muscular endurance.

 “It’s also a total body workout and will work a wide range of muscles, including the upper back, biceps, quadriceps, abdominal muscles and obliques, calves and glutes,” says Mansour.
 Rowing is also relatively low-impact, which means the rower is kinder on the joints and muscles.

 “Rowing is a great calorie-burner, without putting added stress on your joints,” says Mansour.
 “It allows you to control the movement and pace, and is a great exercise to turn to for active recovery.”